 With names like Spooky and Peekaboo, these slot canyons better be good - spoiler alert, we think these are the best slot canyons of Utah!
 And no, we are not making this up!
 You start the hike into a dry canyon where access to the slot canyons is relatively quick and easy.
 We read online that the best route is to start with Peekaboo and end with Spooky, travelling in a loop, so that is exactly what we did.

-Peekaboo starts with a 12 foot (4 meter) climb up the slick rock to the entrance, which is fairly manageable due to multiple footholds and handholds.
-Once you find yourself in the canyon, you quickly see where Peekaboo gets its name from!
+Peekaboo slot canyon starts with a 12 foot (4 meter) climb up the slick rock to the entrance, which is fairly manageable due to multiple footholds and handholds that have been created in the rock.
+Once you find yourself in the canyon, you will quickly see where Peekaboo gets its name from!
 The slot canyon is a compilation of very curvy twists and turns with smooth sandstone.

 Big City Living in St. George, Utah

 After a few days spent in Grand Staircase-Escalante National Monument, we headed to Cedar City for some rest and relaxation at an Airbnb for a few days.
 Pizzas were baked, movies were downloaded, and clothes were washed.
 Unfortunately, the weather was cold and rainy, so we again hit the road to somewhere warm.
 We headed further south to St. George, Utah, the largest city we had been to in a long time.
 We were looking for some of the best things to do in St. George, Utah so we hit up In-N-Out take-out for delicious burgers (more than once), indulged in Sugar Cookies take-out (more than once), and went a bit nuts at Costco – all while social distancing of course.